-The MG8000 Extreme Speedlight for Canon DSLR Cameras from Nissin is a feature-rich and versatile off-camera hot shoe flash that is designed for Canon flash systems.
+The MG8000 Extreme Speedlight from Nissin is a feature-rich and versatile off-camera hot shoe flash that is designed for Canon flash systems.
 Compatible with E-TTL / E-TTL II, the MG8000 can be used as either a Master or Remote Slave flash alongside these camera systems or other Canon speedlights.

 Its heat resistant materials and quartz tube design are designed to provide high heat resistance, allowing you to shoot rapidly at full power without the effects of overheating.
 Therefore, you won't have to miss out on great shots or expressions just because you're waiting for your flash to cool down.